 - clipboard (optional)

-- Our Body Parts Chart (one per group)
+- Our Body Parts Student Worksheet (one per group)

 Teacher Tip: This activity is purposefully designed to be facilitated by the chaperone rather than student led.
 By having adults focus on reading, your students can better explore and make observations at the exhibits.

 - Split the class into small groups based on the number of chaperones you have.
 Assign at least one chaperone to each group.
 Assign each group a different animal to begin with, if possible.

 - Make copies of the scavenger hunt and instructions for each group.

 - Go over the scavenger hunt with your adult chaperones ahead of time to make sure they are familiar with the activity.

 - Explain to your students that the field trip will include a scavenger hunt throughout the museum floor.
 And by doing so, students will be exploring various animals (living and non-living) and making comparisons.